 There may be no worse feeling than being in debt of any kind.
 That feeling is heightened when you’re dealing with business debt—your current business financial situation is untenable, and you’re facing the prospect of bankruptcy, and maybe even losing your business altogether.

-You can’t run or hide from it, but you can take steps to get it under control.
-If you find yourself struggling with small business debt, start with these steps to help eliminate what you owe and get your business back in good financial standing.
+You can’t run from your business debt or do nothing and hope it goes away on its own, but you can take steps to get it under control or otherwise find business debt relief.
+If you struggle with small business debt, we’re going to take you step-by-step through what you need to do to eliminate what you owe and get your business back in good financial standing.